apexskier/dolphin-controller/README.md

 | ------------ | ---------- |
 | <img src="https://user-images.githubusercontent.com/329222/130981252-d7fdad99-8b32-437f-aefd-eb1198613549.png" alt="Server UI" /> | ![IMG_1337](https://user-images.githubusercontent.com/329222/130981264-a7d8a701-060e-453d-aa4f-00e8d0614aff.jpeg) |

-## Installation
+## Installation & Usage

 1. [Download the latest version of Dolphin emulator](https://dolphin-emu.org)
 2. Build and run the macOS server and iOS client from XCode
-3. From the iOS app, tap "Connect" and find your server
+3. From the iOS app, tap "Join" and find your server
+4. Pick a controller number by tapping P1, P2, P3, or P4

 ## Setup